kieran514/Kieran514/README.md

 ## 💫 About Me:
-I'm a PhD candidate at Aston University, specializing in 3D machine perception and generative AI.
-My research, in collaboration with Aurrigo, focuses on self-supervised monocular depth estimation to advance autonomous navigation and 3D scene understanding.
+I'm a PhD candidate at Aston University, specialising in 3D machine perception and generative AI.
+My research focuses on self-supervised monocular depth estimation to advance autonomous navigation and 3D scene understanding.
 I have first-authored publications at top-tier conferences, including ICCV and BMVC.<br><br>My work involves architecting and prototyping novel deep learning systems for 3D reconstruction and video understanding, with the goal of engineering efficient solutions for digital twins, AR/VR, and robotics.

 ---